|

 b.
 If

-the employer (or the employer’s attorney’s) signature is missing:
+the employer’s (or their attorney’s) signature is missing and their signature

 i.